What DOES THE GREAT BEAR SEA MARINE PROTECTED AREA (MPA) NETWORK Mean for FISHING?

 Bottom line

-The Great Bear Sea Marine Protected Area (MPA) Network is one tool — not the only one — to make sure BC's fisheries don't quietly disappear while everyone argues.
+The Great Bear Sea Marine Protected Area (MPA) Network is one tool — not the only one — to make sure BC's fisheries don't quietly disappear, while everyone argues.